 4} Alliteration and other ‘sound packing’ happen, naturally.
 I just don’t try to break it up.
 Oh, alright; maybe I’ve tweaked a coupla’ times.
 (Jsheesh!
 What a bunch ‘a sticklers!)
 There are only twenty-six letters in the alphabet.
 Many have more than one sound, and many sounds are conveyed by more than one letter.
 Sound packing / alliteration and word play often occur where a cadence also develops, accidentally.
 (It’s mysterious that they so often occur in the solutions to very difficult passages, requiring many sessions over a long time, to resolve.
 They don’t occur as often in the essays for sale, on this site, as they do in the important social issue pieces.
 (That's mysterious, but some portion of an effort like this, is not active or voluntary.)

 5} Vocabulary is only useful when it’s understood, but words are always being stretched to mean more than they once did, and shrunken to mean less (like discriminate).
 Some words acquire an entirely different meaning than they ever had a few years earlier (like incredible).
 They may always mean something positive (like incredible) or negative (like discriminate).
 I must estimate how familiar a very new or somewhat dated meaning might be to most readers.
 Whenever it’s just as good, I choose the best known word which leaves the least room for doubt, as far as I can tell, but I might really need to use a word in a neutral way, closer to its root.
 I often use a word in a way which I know is still known to some people, in spite of a better known meaning, even though it won’t be understood by some readers.
 That's why there are a few footnotes.
 I sometimes try to re-instate a traditional meaning, because no other word quite works, as long as it has been used in the last mm-forty years or so (according to Oxford, when in doubt).
-I only string two words together with dashes like that, to indicate a new combined word, for that one purpose; not because I can’t marshal words into a phrase.
+I only string two words together with dashes, to indicate a new combined word, for that one purpose; not because I can’t marshal words into a phrase.